liqd/adhocracy4/docs/phases_and_modules.md

 -   each phase has an initiator-configurable start and end date
     -   phases are active if start date <= now < end date
     -   only one phase in a module can be active at any point
-    -   optional as long as project is in draft
 -   if a phase is active:
     -   it provides a view for (all?) module content
     -   it sets permissions for creation/modification of content